samereberlin/LibroJS/README.md

  #pg1        #pg1            #pg1
 ```

-And another interesting behavior, is the "default page firstly" feature, which inserts the default page at the beginning of the history stack when any other page is explicitly requested firstly. (this feature is also activated by default, but if you need to disable it, use _WebApp.setDefaultPageFirstly(false)_ function API).
+And another interesting behavior, is the "default page firstly" feature, which inserts the default page at the beginning of the history stack when any other page is explicitly requested firstly. (this feature is also activated by default, but if we need to disable it, we can use _WebApp.setDefaultPageFirstly(false)_ function API).

 ** User navigation example:**
 ```